What is IELTS?

 How Can I Prepare for IELTS?

 Beginners can prepare for IELTS by learning about the exam and improving their general English skills.
 There are some good books you can use, and the internet is full of wonderful resources.
 Try Facebook groups and YouTube videos.
+I also highly recommend finding a speaking partner so that you can boost your speaking and listening skills in a fun and useful context.

 This website is full of great advice about preparing for IELTS.
 I tend to do a lot of work on writing because that’s my specialty as a teacher!
 But we have something to help you with every section from help with speaking to identifying listening questions.